 These chants donot just fill up the nooks and corners of Sri Harmandar Sahib but your soul as well.

-No wonder why, one of the most enriching journeys of my life has been the one I travelled with my faith.
-Also the one, that I love to look back upon as it brings along warm emotions that are as beautiful as the journey of seeing ones’ child grow out of your arms, to become a pillar one could lean on, and a well from which one could keep drawing strength from.
+No wonder that one of the most enriching journeys of my life has been the one I have travelled with my faith.
+Also the one, that I love to look back at as it brings along warm emotions that are as beautiful as the journey of seeing ones’ child grow out of your arms, to become a pillar you can lean on, and a well from which one could keep drawing strength and wisdom from.

-Whilst braving the roughest of storms or riding high on the wave of blessings or even while going through the mundane routines, when verses from the ‘Banis’ keep visiting you or your feet nudge you to walk towards a Gurudwara, at times you wonder what surreal energy eggs you and binds you to that Lord.
+Whilst braving the roughest of storms or riding high on the wave of blessings or even while going through the mundane routines, when verses from the ‘Banis’ keep echoing in your ears and your feet nudge you to walk towards a Gurudwara, at times you wonder what surreal energy eggs you and binds you to that Lord.
 The answer comes in one humble word and that is ‘Faith.’

-Faith that follows no rulebooks but begets you the strength and courage, helping you to go beyond your mindset while keeping you grounded by not forgetting to be thankful.
+Faith that follows no rulebooks but begets you the strength and courage, helping you to go beyond your mindset.
+Faith that keeps you grounded by not forgetting to be thankful.
 It also transcends borders, barriers and any bindings.